This activity has been designed to meet the educational needs of individuals in nursing.

 - Describe interprofessional team strategies for improving care coordination for patients with croup.

 StatPearls requires everyone who influences the content of an educational activity to disclose relevant financial relationships with ineligible companies that have occurred within the past 24 months.
 All relevant conflict(s) of interest have been mitigated.
 Hover over contributor names for financial disclosures.
+None of the planners of this educational activity have any relevant financial relationships to disclose.

 COMMERCIAL SUPPORT: This activity has received NO commercial support.